ashtonjamesd/semantic-interpretation/written/evaluator/evaluator.md

 (2 + 2) * 4  // 16
 ```

-Likewise, the following expression is implicity grouped as such:
+Likewise, the following expression is implicitly grouped as such:

 ```
 2 - (3 * 4) + 2 + (4 * 2)  // 0